michaeluno/amazon-auto-links/readme.txt

 - **Sort Order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
 - **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-blocking add-ons.

-= Templates =
+= Customize Outputs =
 In addition to the **Item Format** unit option which lets you design the output of a unit, you can create a custom template.
-This lets you achieve more advanced and detailed desing.
+This gives you freedom of customization and lets you achieve more advanced and detailed design.

 = Unit Types =
 - **Category** - pick your category that matches your site topic.